-Cracks in the shower floor are inevitable, but repairing them on time is essential to avoid further damage.
+Cracks in shower floor tiles are inevitable, but repairing them on time is essential to avoid further damage and replacement.

-Fortunately, Flex Seal’s product (Flex Shot) can be used as a measure to prevent water from seeping through the cracks and causing more damage.
+Fortunately, Flex Seal’s products (like Flex Shot and Flex Glue) come with water-repellent and mildew-resistant properties that can be used as a measure to prevent water from seeping through these cracks and causing more damage.

 How to Use Flex Shot On Shower Floor?